Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Introduction

-Some results on the relative perturbations for the QEP can be found in \cite{TruMio}.
-There one can find the bounds for eigenvectors and eigenvalues for QEP \eqref{intro:QEP}, where the matrices $M$, $C$ and $K$ are positive definite Hermitian matrices and the condition is satisfied, which means that the corresponding QEP is hyperbolic.
-The more about hyperbolic QEP can be found in \cite{TissMeer2001, lili:15:hyperbolic}.
+Some results on relative perturbations of the QEP can be found in \cite{TruMio}.
+There one can find bounds for eigenvectors and eigenvalues of the QEP \eqref{intro:QEP}, where the matrices $M$, $C$ and $K$ are positive definite Hermitian matrices and the condition

+is satisfied, which means that the corresponding QEP is hyperbolic.
+The hyperbolic QEP is investigated, e.g., in \cite{TissMeer2001, lili:15:hyperbolic}.

-In this paper we will derive similar bounds for the more general case, that is, QEP does not have to be hyperbolic and moreover we allow that the matrices $M$ and $K$ are nonsingular Hermitian and $C$ is any Hermitian matrix.
-Such QEP arises in many applications.
-For example, in \cite{petit:2012} negative definite matrix $C$ causes increasing of the robotic system energy, and brake-squeal is based on the loss of stability of the brake-system which is caused by negative definite damping matrix $C$, see for example \cite{model, mahdi:2009}.
-Also, in \cite{Kao2000,kleim:2009, Damm:2011}, authors have considered stabilization of the unstable mechanical systems which is caused by indefinite damping matrix $C$.
-Therefore, we will illustrate our results on the numerical experiments motivated by these problems.
+In this paper we will derive similar bounds for the more general case, that is, the QEP will be regular and $C$ can be any Hermitian matrix.

+Such QEPs are interesting because many of the instabilities in mechanical systems are caused by a negative definite or indefinite damping matrix $C$, see for example \cite{petit:2012, model, mahdi:2009, Kao2000,kleim:2009, Damm:2011}.
+Therefore, we will illustrate our results using numerical experiments motivated by these problems.

-Our approach to the perturbations of the QEP will be based on a proper linearization and a construction of the appropriate relative perturbation bounds for obtained regular matrix pair.
-First, we will consider Hermitian regular matrix pairs $A-\lambda B$ with $A$ and $B$ Hermitian and derive corresponding relative perturbation bounds for eigenvalues and eigenspaces.
-Then, we will use these bounds to derive desirable eigenvalue and eigenvector bounds for QEP \eqref{intro:QEP}.
+Perturbation bounds for the regular QEP will be derived by using linearization and perturbation bounds for any regular matrix pair $A-\lambda B$, where $A$ and $B$ are Hermitian matrices, given in Section~\ref{Sec3}.

+There is a vast amount of material in perturbation theory (covering absolute and relative perturbation results) for definite matrix pairs.
+Here, we will list some of those results related to eigenspace perturbations, where the distance between two eigensubspaces is measured by some trigonometric function of the angle operator $\Theta$ associated with the eigensubspaces $\mathcal X=\subspan(X)$ and $\mathcal{Y}=\subspan(Y)$ of the unperturbed and perturbed matrix pairs.
+The angle operator $\Theta$ is defined by